Need to talk? Call 1800 882 436.

 Resources and support

-Your GP, obstetrician or midwife can answer your questions and give you more information on working out your estimated due date.
-Ask if they recommend a dating scan for you.
+Your midwife, doctor, or obstetrician can answer your questions and give you more information about your estimated due date.
+Ask if they recommend you have a dating scan.

-Visit Inside Radiology to find out more about ultrasound and imaging scans.
+Visit the Inside Radiology page to find out more about ultrasounds during pregnancy.

-You can read about pregnancy online in many languages at The Western Sydney local health district and the Royal Women’s Hospital in Melbourne.
+You can learn more about pregnancy and birth with factsheets in many languages on the Royal Women's Hospital page.

 Speak to a maternal child health nurse